The Bedridden: History

 In various incarnations, which featured Baterz, Benjow, Dave Wiffler, Dave Lewis, Lillybub, and others, The Bedridden performed sporadic shows in Adelaide and Melbourne, perhaps every few months until late 2001.
 March 2002 saw the release of a new Bedridden single, Inland Sea, which was to herald a fourth album.

 The fourth album never materialised (although most of it eventually appeared as Gorilla Gorilla Gorilla in 2013), due to the tragic and untimely death of Baterz at age 33.
 Baterz was a haemophiliac and, as a young teen, was diagnosed with HIV which he had contracted via a contaminated blood transfusion.
-In 2002, his condition worsened and lesions were discovered in his brain, affecting his co-ordination and forcing him to give up performing.
+In 2002, his condition worsened and lesions were discovered in his brain, affecting his coordination and forcing him to give up performing.
 Baterz died in July 2002.
 Triple J, the national youth radio network, broadcast a tribute to Baterz and his music on their Artery program.
 As Baterz was one of the main driving forces behind The Bedridden, the band stopped performing and the unfinished recordings were temporarily shelved.

 In 2005, a new incarnation of The Bedridden performed a series of shows in Adelaide, Ballarat, and Melbourne to launch a live recording of the band - The Anthem of the Crown & Anchor, a collection of live recordings from performances in July 1998 in Ballarat and Melbourne.

-In 2013, a 31-song album of previously unreleased tracks was released by Army of Nerds.
-Titled Gorilla Gorilla Gorilla, it featured songs from almost every era of the band's career, from 1989 to 2005.
+In 2013, Army of Nerds released Gorilla Gorilla Gorilla, a 31-song album of previously unreleased tracks, including songs from almost every era of the band's career, from 1989 to 2005.